barbell-math/util/README.md

 # util

-A golang utility library that aims to add useful features to the std lib.
+A [zero dependency](./go.mod) golang utility library that aims to add useful features to the std lib.

+## Supported Versions and OS's

+Supported Go versions: 1.21, 1.22, and 1.23

+The latest versions of windows, linux, and macos (as defined by github actions) are supported.

 ## Documentation